AllstaRawR/FILFY/README.md

 ### FEATURE OVERVIEW
 ###### This is a quick summary of key features added by this mod, with GIFs!

+There is no sexually explicit content in this Wabbajack, but there is nudity.
+If you would like to remove the statues, paintings, etc. that feature nudity, they are under the `NUDITY` header and can be disabled.
+Body files for the player character and NPCs are nude, but `N.U.D.E` distributes underwear to any non-player character when the clothing on their bodyslot is removed.
+If you desire them to be naked, *weirdo*, you can then remove the underwear that was distributed to them dynamically.
+Maybe you want to collect them all or something, whatevs. *Weirdo*.

 * GRAPHICS ARE GOOD BUT RUN ON MOST THINGS
   * COMMUNITY SHADERS IS INCLUDED
   * THE SKYRIM UPSCALER COMES W/ DLSS, FSR, AND XESS